joshbrew/AcyclicGraph.js/README.md

     delay:1000//, //can timeout the operation
     //frame:true //can have the operation run via requestAnimationFrame (throttling)
-    //repeat:3 //can repeat an operator, or use "recursive" for the same but passing the node's result back in };
+    //repeat:3 //can repeat an operator, or use "recursive" for the same but passing the node's result back in
+    //loop: 10 //can add a loop subroutine, the node will only run the loop once and can still be called.
+Specify milliseconds.
+Stop with node.stopLooping()
+    //animate: true //can add a requestAnimationFrame subroutine.
+Stop with node.stopAnimating() };